karolcholewa/blog/_posts/2021-03-12-sql-cookbook.md

 ```

 ## CASE
 Aliases for link tracking are helpful, but what if you missed a chance to add them before send?

-Just another use for the CASE statement.
+This is just another use for the CASE statement.

 ```sql
 SELECT